 United States Regiments & Batteries > New Hampshire

-The 1st New Hampshire Cavalry Regiment lost 5 officers and 28 enlisted men killed or mortally wounded and 2 officers and 112 enlisted men to disease during the Civil War.
+The First New Hampshire Cavalry lost 5 officers and 28 enlisted men killed or mortally wounded and 2 officers and 112 enlisted men to disease during the Civil War.

 1861

-October 24 to December 21 First organized at Concord, N.H., as a Battalion of four Companies attached to 1st New England Cavalry.
+October 24 to December 21 The First New Hampshire Cavalry Regiment was originally organized at Concord, N.H., as a Battalion of four Companies attached to 1st New England Cavalry.
 Later designated 1st Rhode Island Cavalry, Companies I, K, L & M. (see history for 1861 – 1864)

 1864

-January 7 Battalion detached from 1st Rhode Island Cavalry to form 1st New Hampshire Volunteer Cavalry.
+January 7 The battalion was detached from 1st Rhode Island Cavalry to form 1st New Hampshire Cavalry.

-February to April Moved to New Hampshire and on Veteran furlough and organizing Regiment
+February to April Moved to New Hampshire on Veteran furlough and organizing Regiment

-April 23 7 Companies organized and ordered to Washington, D.C.
+April 23 7 Companies were organized and ordered to Washington, D.C.

 At Camp Stoneman, D.C.

-May 17 Moved to Belle Plains, Va.
-Guard Aquia Creek and Fredericksburg S. R., and at Belle Plains.
-Atached to 2nd Brigade, 3rd Division, Cavalry Corps, Army of the Potomac
+May 17 Moved to Belle Plains, Virginia.
+Guarded Aquia Creek and Fredericksburg S. R., and at Belle Plains.
+Attached to 2nd Brigade, 3rd Division, Cavalry Corps, Army of the Potomac

-June 1-12 Part of Regiment at Hanover Court House and Cold Harbor
+June 1-12 Part of the Regiment waa at Hanover Court House and Cold Harbor

 June 6 Moved to White House